crispinalan/talkcalendar/README.md

 | W words:      | walk, warning, weather, wedding, wind, work, world |

-You can have a combination of words from the dictionary such as
+You can have a combination of words from the speech dictionary such as
 ```
 birthday party
 payment reminder